ProvableHQ/leo/documentation/language/standard_library.md

 The non-raw `hash_<input>_to_<output>` functions accept any non-mapping input.
-The `_raw`, `_to_bits`, and `_to_bits_raw` variants require byte-aligned input; only integer types and arrays of bytes satisfy this.
+The `_raw`, `_to_bits`, and `_to_bits_raw` variants require byte-aligned input.
+Only integer types and arrays of bytes satisfy this.

 ### `std::hash::sha3_256`, `sha3_384`, `sha3_512`

 The NIST-standardized SHA-3 variant of the Keccak sponge.
-Use SHA-3 when interop requires a FIPS-compliant hash; for EVM-style interop, prefer Keccak.
+Use SHA-3 when interop requires a FIPS-compliant hash.
+For EVM-style interop, prefer Keccak.
 Variants and input constraints are identical to the Keccak family.

 ### `std::hash::pedersen64`, `pedersen128`